asharbutt/Research/docs/Stochastic Calculus/MultipleItoProcesses.md

 $$dY(t) = \mu_y (t)dt + \sigma_y (t)dW_y$$

-The relationship between the two brownian motions with mean 0 and variance t can be described using the correlation and covariance.
+The relationship between the two **correlated** brownian motions with mean 0 and variance t can be described using the correlation and covariance.
 There exists some function $$\rho$$ such that the covariance between the two brownian motions can be described using the following:

 $$E_t \int_{}^{t} \rho(s)ds$$